-On appointment, new directors have the benefit of induction activities aimed at broadening their understanding of the company and markets within which it operates.
+On appointment, new directors have the benefit of induction activities aimed at broadening their understanding of the company and the markets within which it operates.
 The Company Secretary ensures that directors receive accurate, timely and clear information.
-The Chief Executive Officer and other executives provide directors with appropriate information on business performance and strategic objectives and themes.
-This, together with business reports of prior board and committee meetings, and discussions with heads of operations, provides directors
+The Chief Executive Officer and key executives hold detailed discussions with new directors on business performance, strategic objectives and key themes.
+This, together with business reports of prior Board and committee meetings, discussions with heads of operations accompanied by site visits of the mills, agriculture and development sites, provides new directors with sufficient exposure of the company's operating dynamics.
+Directors are also encouraged to update their skills, knowledge and experience through participation in relevant programmes as deemed appropriate from time to time.